Edmond120/game/README.md

 bugs: processing.sound library might not work due to this issue https://github.com/processing/processing-sound/issues/81
 this bug seems to be an ubuntu only thing, if you were to encounter this bug and can't fix it then I suggest you use windows

+the extra PApplets (windows) might be a bit weird (not in the same posistion as the entity it's following) in ubuntu.

 requirments:
     processing